 The restaurant could only be in California: shingled on the outside, kosher on the inside, it is the unlikely domain of Leah Adler, a petite blonde godsend whose responsibilities include planning the menus, greeting the guests, and -- whenever her son has a new movie out -- hanging the posters.

 The movie posters -- nine so far -- are Leah’s way of telling anyone who doesn’t know it that her son is Steven Spielberg.
 Four of the ten biggest grossing pictures of all time (Jaws, E.T., Raiders of the Lost Ark, and its sequel, Indiana Jones and the Temple of Doom) are heralded on Leah Adler’s wall.
 Together they have made Steven the most popular movie director ever.

 Leah is right to show off.
 Among the reasons for Spielberg’s success are his incredible energy, his unselfconscious sense of humor, and his youthful, wide-eyed innocence -- qualities he obviously inherited from Leah.
+Visiting her at the Milky Way, I feel as if I am meeting the inspiration for a thousand Spielberg movies.
 Leah projects the same rapturous naivete as Steven’s protagonists as she ricochets from table to table, joyously igniting conversations in every corner of the room.
 And when the phone rings, Leah positively leaps across the room to get it.

 "The restaurant," Leah says, "is like a stage.
 I feel like I’m opening in a play every night.
 I thrive on the whole thing."

 From the looks on their faces, Leah’s customers do too.
 Not surprisingly, the restaurant is a smash.
 "Even Steven Spielberg," Leah jokes, "can’t come without making a reservation."